Libric0/c-decision-tree/README.md

 ![Decision Tree using the default Palette](assets/diet_example_default_palette.svg)

 This tree looks a bit different than the examples so far.
-The color for Vegan and Vegetarian are swapped.
+The colors for Vegan and Vegetarian are swapped.
 As a vegan diet is often seen as more environmentally friendly, it can make sense to swap them back.
 This can easily be done by **changing the palette**.
 To this end, simply call the `set_palette` function:

 ```python
 from c_DecisionTree import set_palette
 set_palette(['hsl(25, 67%, 61%)', 'hsl(83, 67%, 61%)', 'hsl(234, 67%, 61%)'])
 ```

-If you now redraw the tree, it should have the colors swapped again.
+If you now redraw the tree, it should have the colors swapped in the same way as seen in the other examples.

 The palette can be changed in 3 ways
 - Set back to Default: `set_palette(None)`